huandu/facebook/README.md

 ### Quick start ###

-Here is a sample to read my Facebook first name by uid.
+Here is a sample that reads my Facebook first name by uid.

 ```go
 package main